honeycombio/terraform-provider-honeycombio/CONTRIBUTING.md

 # Contributing

 All contributions are welcome, whether they are technical in nature or not.

 Feel free to open a new issue to ask questions, discuss issues or propose enhancements.
 You can also chat with us on the **Honeycomb Pollinators** Slack in the **#terraform-provider** channel, you can find a direct link to request an invite in [Spread the Love: Appreciating Our Pollinators Community](https://www.honeycomb.io/blog/spread-the-love-appreciating-our-pollinators-community/).

 The rest of this document describes how to get started developing on this repository.

 ## What should I know before I get started?

+### Relevant documentation

 Hashicorp has a lot of documentation on creating custom Terraform providers categorized under [Extending Terraform](https://www.terraform.io/docs/extend/index.html).
-These might help out with getting started, but are not a pre-requisite to contribute.
+This might help when getting started, but are not a pre-requisite to contribute.
 Feel free to just open an issue and we can guide you along the way.

 We use [go-honeycombio](https://github.com/kvrhdn/go-honeycombio) to call the various Honeycomb APIs.
-While this takes care of most implementation details, it can still be interesting to check out [the documentation on the APIs here](https://docs.honeycomb.io/api/).
+While this takes care of most implementation details, it can still be valuable to check out [the official documentation of the APIs](https://docs.honeycomb.io/api/).
 The provider can only do as much as the APIs allow.

+### What's in progress and what's next?

+We maintain [an activity board](https://github.com/kvrhdn/terraform-provider-honeycombio/projects/1) with all the work that is currently being worked on and/or considered.
+Hopefully this can give a sense of what is next to come.
+The board is intended to create overview across the project, it's not a strict plan of action.

 ## Contributing technical changes

 ### Running the test

-Most of the tests are accpetance tests, which will need to call real APIs.
+Most of the tests are acceptance tests, which will call real APIs.
 To run the tests you'll need to have access to a Honeycomb account.
 If not, you can create a new free team.

 First, **create an API key**.
 Initially you'll have to check all permissions, but _Send Events_ and _Create Datasets_ can be disabled once setup is done.